alasco-tech/alasco-tech.github.io/_posts/2023-01-13-accessible-labels-and-where-to-find-them.md

 );
 ```

 We can also start talking some API decisions.
-For now, let’s make `Amount` a functional component, and represent the numerical amount the sole child.
+For now, let’s make `Amount` a functional component, and represent the numerical amount as the sole child.

 ```tsx
 const Amount: FC = ({ children }) => (